Background

 A while ago I read from another blogger about how they did a regular Personal Finance status report for their spouse so that:

-• The spouse would know all about their current financial standing, which is really important, especially if you have a spouse who attempts to eschew such “mundane topics” as your personal finances.
+- Your spouse would know all about their current financial standing.
+This knowledge is fundamental.
+This is especially true if you have a spouse who attempts to eschew such “mundane topics” as your personal finances.
 It is a lot harder to ignore something written and handed to you.

-• The person writing the Personal Finance Status Report has to collect all of the pertinent data about the couple (or family’s) personal finances and they have to figure out what is going on.
+- The person writing the Personal Finance Status Report must gather all the pertinent data.
+This includes information about the couple’s or family’s personal finances.
+They must also figure out what is going on.
 This is incredibly important for those of us who procrastinate about such topics as well.

-Over the next few days I will outline my quarterly financial status report that I give to my wife, and she and I actually review together.
+Over the next few days, I will outline my quarterly financial status report.
+I give this report to my wife.
+We actually review it together.
 I think it has helped us get closer to a situation where we both know what is going on with our Personal Finances.

 I am not claiming this is something original to me, simply putting forward an idea for folks to try out themselves and see how it might go.